Mackenzie McKee Shows Off Gym Body After Announcing Split, Says She Is Back In Her ‘Happy Place’

-Mackenzie McKee shocked fans when she announced last week that she and her husband Josh McKee had split.
+Mackenzie McKee shocked fans when she announced last week that she and her husband, Josh McKee, had split.
 The couple were one day shy of celebrating their wedding anniversary when Mackenzie made the announcement via social media.
-However, on Thursday she took to social media and posted three photos of herself back in the gym and exclaimed that she was back in her “happy place.”
+However, on Thursday, she took to social media and posted three photos of herself back in the gym and exclaimed that she was back in her “happy place.”

 “Back in my happy place.
 Took the longest break from the gym than I have this entire year.
 But I’m gonna come back stronger than ever you bet,” Mackenzie wrote on Instagram.